 Car parking available at Fairlie Rail Station (KA29 0DX)

 Route: From the car park at Fairlie Rail Station there is a lane heading north between the last house on Station Road and some trees.
-Very soon it emerges onto Burnfoot Road where you turn right onto a footpath which appears to go right past the front door of Burnfoot Cottage.
-If you look behind you, you will be encouraged to see from the sign on the lamppost that it is a way-marked path, signposted “Fairlie Castle, Glen & Waterall, Kaim Hill”.
+Very soon it emerges onto Burnfoot Road where you turn right to follow a riverside path signposted “Fairlie Castle, Glen & Waterall, Kaim Hill”.
 From here a woodland path follows Fairlie Burn uphill to the remains of Fairlie Castle.
-Look out for a wooden sign pointing off the main path into some (often overgrown) vegetation: if you are up for a bit of a challenge there is a lovely waterfall hidden in there!
-The path continues beyond the castle and you should follow this, looking out for a footbridge (no handrail) on the right soon after.
-This leads out onto a field/meadow which you cross diagonally uphill to meet a footpath leading towards some fir trees.
+The first waterfall can be found by veering off the path immediately behind the castle.
+You can pick up a faint trail in the trees heading towards the river and if you follow it upstream a little across rougher ground, you will reap your reward!
+The waterfall tumbles down beneath a giant stone slab – this is the footbridge you will soon cross to continue the walk.
+To reach it, return to the main path.
+After a short distance you will see it on your right.
+At this point you can, should you wish, take a de-tour to another stunning waterfall, although a bit of scrambling is required to reach it.
+If you feel up to it then leave the bridge for now and continue along the main path a bit further.
+Look out for a wooden sign that says ‘Waterfall’ on your right at one of the bends in the path.
+Follow the trail into the trees and up a muddy banking.
+You will hear the noise of the waterfall before you see it!
+Enjoy, then retrace your steps back to the footbridge.
+Cross over, go through the kissing gate and you will emerge onto a field/meadow which you cross diagonally uphill to go through a gate in the wall.
+There are 2 paths from here – keep to the lower one which heads off towards some fir trees.
 On a clear day the views from here are spectacular!
 A beautiful section of woodland awaits and this emerges out onto open hillside.
 Just beyond this woodland there is a large rock in the ground which has some ancient stone and cup markings on it (though you can easily miss it!)
-Follow a faint path left towards the corner of two dry stone walls and pass through the gate.
+Follow a faint path left towards the corner of two dry stone walls and pass through the gates.
 Follow the (sometimes muddy) track to the right/heading south along the base of Black Hill.
 Eventually this emerges onto the Fairlie Moor Road.
 The continuation of the route is to the right, but for a short and very worthwhile detour to another waterfall turn left along the road a short distance.
-Just beyond the bend in the road look for a narrow footpath on the right (not signposted).
+Just beyond the bend in the road, look for a faint footpath on the right (not signposted).
 It leads to a beautiful hidden waterfall on Glen Burn – you can actually walk in behind it if there is not too much water at the time of your visit!
 Retrace your steps to the Fairlie Moor Road, turn left and follow it downhill to meet with A78/Irvine Road.
 Take care crossing over and turn right onto the NCN757 / Ayrshire Coastal Path route.
 Continue along the cycle path to reach Fairlie.
 Turn right onto Montgomerie Avenue then left onto Montgomerie Drive.
 Station Road is at the end of this street.
 Turn right to reach the Rail Station car park.

 WALK REPORT: 24TH MAY 2019